Wendy L. Wall | Director

 Contact Tom for questions regarding the Kaplan Humanities Scholars Program, Artist in Residence program, the Odyssey Project, the Chicago Humanities Festival's Morris and Dolores Kohl Kaplan Northwestern Day, Humanities Minor, the Faculty Fellowship program, graduate assistantships and the Humanities Plunge.

 - Office Location: Kresge Hall 2350

 - E-mail: email@example.com

-- Contact Megan for questions regarding the Dialogue Series, Hot Off the Press, Kaplan Institute Lunch Colloquia (Kaplan Conversations), Research Workshops, the Dissertation Forum, undergraduate writing project, and room reservations.
+- Contact Megan for questions regarding Kaplan seminar room reservations, the Dialogue Series, Hot Off the Press, Kaplan Institute Lunch Colloquia (Kaplan Conversations), Research Workshops, the Dissertation Forum, and undergraduate project prize.

 Jill Mannor | Communications Coordinator

 - Phone: 847-467-3970